-I have been a game developer for 18 years now.
+I have been a game developer for over 20 years now.
 Though I studied at an architecture school and a programming school, I ended up creating 3D assets for game developer companies like Philos Labs, Stormregion, Crytek, and currently for Gameloft.
 Since I first delved into video games with a c64, I have always adored pixel art and I was curious how video games were made.
 Given that this was in the 80s and 90s, and I was raised in the countryside, with no internet, no kids with similar interest, this curiosity was somewhat abandoned.
 In high school this changed a little bit, as I played with some games that had great level editors and I built a couple of maps for them.

 During my time as a developer I’ve met some people with whom we worked together on a number of home projects.
 I also participated in some in-house gamejams.
 I also started the good habit of writing down my ideas so I wouldn’t forget them (some are easily 15-20 pages long).